Analysis: HUD plan would raise rents for poor by 20 percent | Taiwan News

 The analysis shows families would be disproportionately impacted.
 Of the 8.3 million people affected, more than 3 million are children.

-Morris, a pediatric nurse, said she sometimes works 50 hours a week just to get by.
+Morris, a pediatric assistant, said she sometimes works 50 hours a week just to get by.
 Her four young children would be hit hard if her rent increases, she said.

 The impact of the plan would be felt everywhere.